Accounting Master’s Degree (M.P.Ac.)

 - Special agent (FBI)

 - Certified Fraud Examiner (CFE)

-Our programs are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+Our programs are accredited by the Accreditation Counsel of Business Schools and Programs (ACBSP).

 - GMAT test scores

 To be granted regular admission, you must:

 - Hold a bachelor’s degree with a GPA of 2.5 or better, including all grades on repeated courses, or hold a bachelor’s degree with a GPA of 3.0 or better in the last 60 hours of undergraduate work.

 - Have a 2.5 GPA in ACC 3303 and ACC 3304, with no grades lower than C (courses may be repeated to satisfy this requirement).

 For admission to senior-graduate status in the integrated programs, you must: